Ready to find the perfect college degree?

-While the concept of online gaming addiction is not a new one, the release of the Fifth Edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) has introduced the idea of an “Internet Gaming Disorder” as something to be potentially reviewed and considered for inclusion in future revisions of the DSM according to the American Psychiatric Association.
-While the concept of gaming addiction being a classifiable mental disorder is still up for debate, there is some validity to the claims that video games can be addictive, and may even be designed to be so to some degree.
+The Fifth Edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) now includes the idea of an “Internet Gaming Disorder.”
+The concept of gaming addiction as a classifiable mental disorder is still up for debate.
+But there is some validity to the claims that video games can be addictive.

 See our ranking of the 30 Best Bachelor’s in Psychology Degrees Online: Small Colleges.